 An introduction to Khwendo Kor

 Khwendo Kor (KK) is a non-profit, non-political, non-governmental organisation (NGO).
-Registered in Peshawar, it works in Khyber-Pakhtunkhwa province and the Federally Administered Tribal Areas (FATA), both located in the northwest along the Pakistan-Afghan border, and with Pashtun communities in Karachi.
+Registered in Peshawar, it works in Khyber-Pakhtunkhwa and the Newly Merged Districts (formerly known as the North West Frontier Province and the Federally Administered Tribal Areas), both located in the northwest along the Pakistan-Afghan border.
 The main focus of KK’s work is improving the situation of women and girls.
 They are rarely literate or able to get medical help or resist abuse and they cannot inherit property.
 Rates of death in childbirth and infant mortality are amongst the highest in the world.

 KK works in dangerous areas.
 FATA is the main base of the Pakistan Taliban and military operations against them have at times displaced hundreds of thousands of people.